ubarsc/python-fmask/doc/source/index.rst

 for more information and how to change this using the environment variable $RIOS_DFLT_DRIVER.

 **Note:** these examples are for use in a Unix/Linux shell so that the filename wildcards get expanded properly.
-Windows users should prefix these commands with "python PATH\\TO\\fmask_expandWildcards.py" where PATH\\TO\\fmask_expandWildcards.py is the output of "where fmask_expandWildcards.py".
+Windows users should prefix these commands with "fmask_expandWildcards" so that the commands get run with the wildcards expanded as they do in Unix/Linux.

 USGS Landsat
 ^^^^^^^^^^^^